KerriRentmeester/holygrail/README.md

 Holy Grail

 # **Description**:
 This is a standalone React.js app in which the state of each component (header, footer, article, left, right) is communicated with the other components.
-The user can click on the +/- icons in each componenet to change the numbers of each component.
+The user can click on the +/- icons in each component to change the numbers of each component.

 This is a three-tier app: React, SuperAgent, and a browser for the client side (Front-End); NodeJS and Express on the server side (Back-End); and Docker as a containerization solution with Redis serving as the data store (Data Storage).